Nautical Law: What is UNCLOS?

 It also mentions the freedom of the high seas, especially the freedom of scientific research and easy passage of merchant vessels.

-With the help of a maritime law like UNCLOS, it can be said that marine resources can be protected and safeguarded, especially in contemporary times where the need for marine resources’ protection has increased even more during the 1960s and 70s.
+A maritime law like UNCLOS can help protect and safeguard marine resources, especially in contemporary times, when the need for their protection increased even more during the 1960s and 1970s.

 You might also like to read